JakubFornadel/Rust-SharedMem-Ocaml/README.md

 # Rust-SharedMem-Ocaml
 Rust-SharedMem-Ocaml is POC implementation of two-way communication between multiple independent Rust and Ocaml processes.
-For that purpose, it uses Cpp library with implemented shared memory and synchronized queue inside.
+For that purpose, it uses Cpp library with implemented shared memory and synchronized queue inside as core of the solution.
+Then Rust & Ocaml wrappers(libraries) are created on top of this library, which are later used in applications.

 Use git to clone the repository.
 ```Shell